Open Search

 Cultural Competency

 This MFT program has cultural competency at its core, and consistently adds culturally and linguistically qualified mental-health professionals into the workforce.
-Learning the principles of human development and family study, the MS marriage therapy program prepares you to conduct effective family counseling and address behavioral health challenges within familial dynamics.
+Learning the principles of human development and family study, the MS marriage therapy program prepares you to conduct effective family therapy and address behavioral health challenges within familial dynamics.

 Compelling Coursework